SSoelvsten/adiar/docs/bdd.md

     Same as `bdd_apply(f, g, less_op)` and computes `~f /\ g`.

+- `bdd bdd_ite(bdd f, bdd g, bdd h)`

+  Return the BDD representing `f ? g : h`.
+In other BDD packages such a function is good for manually constructing a BDD bottom-up, but for those purposes one should here instead use the [`node_writer`](/core.md#files) class.

 - `bdd bdd_not(bdd f)` (operator: `~`)

   Return the BDD representing `~f`.